Crocoblock/jetformbuilder/readme.txt

  - FIX: An error in the console when the "Switch page on change" option is enabled in the Radio or Select field
  - FIX: Button Edit JetForm not visible anymore in the Admin bar
  - FIX: Forced conversion of the maximum file size in the Media field to an integer value
+ - FIX: Wrong rendering of Repeater field with preset

 **3.1.0.1**
  - FIX: Fatal error when sending email with attachments